thomasswilliams/Minut-Point-web-page-POC/README.md

 Anyone who wants to get this single web page working should review the following:

 1. The web page can't be served using the `file://` protocol; it must be hosted by a web server.
-If you are running OSX, this is as simple as:
+If you are running OS X, this is as simple as:
   * download the web page to a folder
   * open a terminal window at the folder, and run: `python -m SimpleHTTPServer 8000`
   * in your web browser, browse to http://localhost:8000/